-8.2.5.
+1.2.5.
 Admission Validity

 Admission to a Graduate program is valid only for the semester which is indicated in the admission letter offer.
-If an admitted student does not join the program during that semester, the admission offer will be cancelled with no refund of the application fee.
+If an admitted student does not join the program during that semester without obtaining prior approval, the admission offer will be cancelled with no refund of the application fee.
 However, an admitted student, who did not join his/her program, could re-apply for admission to the same program or another program, subject to payment of the re-admission fee.

-8.3.
+1.3.
 Right to withdraw registration